 The session was filmed and the video will be posted soon.
 Future classes to be announced.

-Rental Housing Association (RHA) is a non-profit organization serving rental owners and property managers in the Sacramento Valley.
-RHA offers many products and services including up-to-date rental forms, low-cost resident screening services and inexpensive educational classes.
+California Apartment Association (CAA) is the nation’s largest statewide trade group representing owners, investors, developers, managers and suppliers of rental homes and apartment communities.
+CAA offers many products and services including up-to-date rental forms, low-cost resident screening services and inexpensive educational classes.

 Yolo Conflict Resolution Center (YCRC) offers low cost mediation services.